nus-cs2103-AY2223S2/tp/docs/UserGuide.md

   e.g. `.abc@gmail.com` is not allowed
 * You can add any number of tags to the patient's profile by adding "t/" followed by the tag.
 * OPTIONAL: You can also add patient's age, medical condition, nric.
-* NRIC need to be in the correct format.
-The first letter must be either 'S', 'T' or 'G' (E.g. S9935010Y)
+* NRIC has restriction for first letter, where it must be either 'S', 'T' or 'G' (E.g. S9935010Y) and length must be 9.
 * NRIC is case-sensitive.
 Hence, 's' , 't' or 'g' is not allowed for the first letter.
+* NRIC has no restriction from second letter onwards, hence user need to be careful as alphabets can still be added.
 * NRIC is not unique.
 Hence, please be aware to check your NRIC input before adding to prevent duplicate.
 * Age need to be less than or equal to 120 and must be a positive integer.
 * To record a patient's other information, add them as additional tags to the patient's profile.